yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Most secrets engines can be enabled, disabled, tuned, and moved via the CLI or API. `vault secrets enable aws`
 - There are static secrets (never expire) and dynamic secrets (generated when you need them)
 - Dynamic Secrets are often used: CICD pipeline Access to Cloud Provider, Database Creds, Account for Vulnerablitiy Scanning (Cyberark)
+- Only Transform and Transit SE can encrypt and decrypt data
+- The KV secrets engine is the ONLY secrets engine that can actually store credentials in Vault

 #### Basic Commands
 ```bash